 Note: There are a few affiliate links in this post.
 Of course only for items that I have tested and love!

 Keyword backpack!
-I love that I can carry of all 3 (sometimes 4 if Andy is coming along) of our things on my back and still have 2 free hands.
+I love that I can carry all 3 (sometimes 4 if Andy is coming along) of our things on my back and still have 2 free hands.
 Oh and I also love that it’s cute, see the above picture.
 And comes with a changing pad!
-The changing pad as little creatures on it and folds up and fits nicely in a pocket inside of the bag.
-Also note that there are 3 drink holders, one for me, one for Max, and the front pocket works perfect for one bottle!
-This backpack has pockets galore inside and out a definite must have for 2 under 2.
-I also love that the fabric is water resistant and easy to wipe clean!
+(The one in the picture above is not sold anymore, but this one has 25K, 5 star reviews!)

 3. Double stroller